-Evaluation should consider the transparency and appropriateness of the decisions made in set or system design based on the specified purpose or goal.
 The responses provided would be reviewed by NQF and discussed by a multistakeholder committee.
-This multistakeholder review would involve an assessment, including discussion and feedback, of each element in order, starting with the purpose or goal and concluding with an overall assessment.
+If developers or stewards were unable to provide responses to the questions, a rationale would be required.
+A multistakeholder review would involve an assessment, including discussion and feedback, of each element in order, starting with the purpose or goal and concluding with an overall assessment.
 Important to emphasize in this process is the need for a measure set or measurement system to be evaluated based on its intent.
 For example, if a measure set is intended to be used for quality improvement versus payment adjustment, the design decision would be discussed in this context.
 The best case scenario, however, may be a measure set that is useful for impacting quality improvement and making payment adjustments.